MicrosoftDocs/cloud-adoption-framework/docs/scenarios/ai/platform/governance.md

 ---
-title: Governance for AI workloads using Azure AI PaaS
+title: Governance for AI workloads on Azure platforms
 description: Discover how to build AI applications on Azure PaaS with detailed recommendations, architecture guides, and best practices.
 author: stephen-sumner
 ms.author: ssumner